rexmhall09/rexmhall09/README.md

 🎮 **Game developer** building projects in Godot/GDScript and C#
 📍 **Based in San Francisco, CA**

-I’m passionate about building projects that combine curiosity, useful software, and creative problem solving.
-My work spans small language models, developer APIs, games, simulations, and web apps.
+I’m passionate about building projects that use my curiosity and problem solving.
+My work spans from small language models, developer APIs, and games to simulations web apps.

-🚀 *Mission: Learn deeply, build consistently, and create tools that help people make better things.*
+🚀 *Mission:  Learn, build, improve, fix AI slop, make something great!*

 ## 🌟 Core Values

-- Build from first principles
 - Keep learning and experimenting
-- Ship useful projects, not just ideas
 - Communicate clearly and collaborate well
 - Balance technical ambition with reliability
+- Have fun making something great

 ## 🎯 2026/2027 Goals

-- Grow my open-source portfolio with more AI and game-development projects
-- Keep improving my PyTorch, React, and systems-design skills
-- Publish more polished demos through my portfolio and GitHub
-- Collaborate with student developers and local tech communities
+- Contribute to open source projects
+- Improve IPABrew with the team
-- Prepare for college-level computer science and AI research opportunities
+- Prepare for college level computer science and AI research opportunities

 ## 💻 Tech Stack